ypaulsussman/yblog/content/posts/Idea for ABE Phonics App [Paused].md

 Specifically: [didn’t I already do this?](https://github.com/ypaulsussman/karen_english_picture_dictionary) And, sure, badly: but also, like... two years ago?

 ## What Could We Do About It?

-That, then, has meant this '_idea_' post has become less of a brainstorm and more of a two-years-out retrospective on what I would do differently were I to rewrite a pre-existing, now discarded, application.
+This '_idea_' post has become, then, less of a brainstorm and more of a two-years-out retrospective on what I would do differently, were I to rewrite that application.

 ---

+Number one:

+mobile first -- SpeechSynthesis API not supported at the time on webkit browsers

-Number one: mobile really does matter, specifically at reducing user friction.
-Pwe can be cool, but I often wonder if the effort expended would not be better allocated I’m just creating a mobile app
+PWA's can be cool, but I often wonder if the effort expended would not be better allocated in just creating a mobile app... and then I spend more than 30 seconds looking at what it takes to build a native mobile app.

+third option i wasn't aware of at the time -- react native. somewhat

-Lighthouse is an incredible tool: this may be a case for the process is more important to Amanda product—most of the games that will allow you to claim “Pwe status” will be useful for any visitor to your website
+That said, this may be a case for the process is more important than end product—-Lighthouse is an incredible guide for, and most of the criteria you need to meet before it will allow you to claim “PWA status” will be beneficial for any visitor/device/bandwidth to your app.

 ---